Magnetic Source Imaging/Magnetoencephalography

 -

-Aetna considers the use of electro-magnetic source imaging experimental and investigational for pre-surgical evaluation in persons with intractable epilepsy because the effectiveness of this approach has not been established.
+Aetna considers the use of electro-magnetic source imaging experimental, investigational, or unproven for pre-surgical evaluation in persons with intractable epilepsy because the effectiveness of this approach has not been established.

 -